 In the event that someone inherits your home, the administrator of your estate or the person inheriting your home must contact the City within 30 days of your death.
 If the person inheriting your home qualifies as an eligible purchaser, he or she may keep your home, but he or she will have to execute new homebuyer documents with the City.
 If the person inheriting your home does not qualify as an eligible purchaser, he or she will have to sell the home in accordance with the Resale Agreement, but may live in the home for up to 12 months, leave the home vacant for up to 12 months, or rent the home to a low income tenant at a restricted rent for up to a year.
-If the person inheriting your home does not qualify as an eligible purchaser, and does not comply with the terms of the Resale Agreement, he or she will be in default under the Resale Agreement, and the City may exercise its option to purchase the home at the Maximum Restricted Resale Price.
+If the person inheriting your home does not qualify as an eligible purchaser, he or she will be in default under the Resale Agreement, and the City may exercise its option to purchase the home at the Maximum Restricted Resale Price.
 These provisions do not apply to a spouse or domestic partner of the owner.